Columbia & Snake River temperature TMDL

 The Columbia and Lower Snake Rivers are listed on the state's polluted waters list for high water temperatures that are above Washington water quality standards and can harm salmon.
 Because the Columbia and Snake Rivers cross multiple state boundaries and span almost 900 miles, the federal Environmental Protection Agency (EPA) published the Total Maximum Daily Load (TMDL) for temperature in the Columbia and Lower Snake Rivers on May 20, 2020.
-EPA held a public comment period on the TMDL plan and we submitted our comments on Aug.
-19, 2020.
-Once the EPA finalizes the TMDL, we will start planning implementation.
+EPA held a public comment period in summer of 2020 and reissued the final TMDL on Aug.
+13, 2021.
+We are in early stages of planning implementation.

 Water temperature issues